-The region is dotted with remarkably unspoilt medieval hill towns and villages, ancient castles, Roman ruins and a rolling countryside of forests, olive groves and vineyards.
-The famous Tuscan towns of Florence, Sienna and Pisa are all within driving distance, but Umbria also has many of its own magnificent sights.
-These include the cathedral facade in Orvieto, the Roman theatre in Spoleto, and the town of Assisi, whose Basilica ranks among Italy's must-see sights along with Pompeii, St Mark's Square and the Colosseum.
+The region is dotted with remarkably unspoilt medieval hill towns and villages, ancient castles and Roman ruins, and a rolling countryside of forests, olive groves and vineyards.
+The famous Tuscan towns of Florence, Siena and Pisa are all within driving distance, but Umbria also has many of its own magnificent sights.
+These include the cathedral facade in Orvieto, the Roman theatre in Spoleto and the town of Assisi, whose Basilica ranks among Italy's must-see sights along with Pompeii, St Mark's Square and the Colosseum.

-Perugia is the region's main city and is the place to head for shopping, bars or any nightlife, although visitors are more likely to visit Umbria to hike through the unspoilt countryside, slumber by the pool, and enjoy the delicious local wine and food, than to shop and party.
+Perugia is the region's main city and is the place to head for shopping, bars or any nightlife, but visitors are still more likely to visit Umbria to hike through the unspoilt countryside, slumber by the pool and enjoy the delicious local wine and food instead.

 Become our Umbria Travel Expert